uwmadisoncals/cals-main-plugins/ml-slider/readme.txt

 Create powerful, SEO-optimized slideshows in minutes with the world's #1 slider plugin!

 With WordPress’ most popular slider plugin, enhancing your blog or website couldn’t be easier: simply select images from your WordPress Media Library, drag and drop them into place, and then set the slide captions, links and SEO fields all from one page.

+** NEW: Easily search and download free images to your slideshow from Unsplash.com**

 Choose one of 4 different slideshow types, and use our provided short-code or template to embed the slideshows.